katrinasuherman/neuromaps-schizophrenia-thinning/README.md

 - To effectively use neuromaps, you must have the Connectome Workbench installed and accessible on your system.
 Many of neuromaps’ core functions depend on Workbench utilities such as `wb_command`.

-Follow the official installation guide here: [Connectome Workbench Installation Instructions](https://www.humanconnectome.org/software/connectome-workbench)
+More on the official installation guide here: [Connectome Workbench Installation Instructions](https://www.humanconnectome.org/software/connectome-workbench)

-After installation, verify that it’s available from your terminal:
+Verify if Connectome Workbench is available from your terminal:
 ```
 wb_command -version
 ```
-If this command prints a version number (e.g., `wb_command v1.5.0`), the Workbench is correctly installed and in your system PATH.

 ## Run with Docker
 - Pull the container from GitHub Container Registry: